pvlasak/Engeto_Python_Academy_Tic_Tac_Toe/README.md

 The goal of the game is to place 3 stones in horizontal, vertical or diagonal row.
 Game is expecting two players and two kinds of stones - X and O.
 If neither player is successfull, game ends in a tie and program terminates.

+Use project_02.py file to initiate the script.